There are plenty of reasons why you might have some old cameras and lenses on your hands and not know what to do with them.

 If your old cameras and lenses are worth a lot of money and you want or need to get some of that back, you’ll probably be looking to sell rather than donate.

-Some things to consider are whether to sell them to private individuals or to businesses, to do it online or in person, and through which channels.
+Some things to consider are whether to sell them privately or to businesses, to do it online or in person, and through which channels.

 Sell your old cameras and lenses on eBay